How to Choose a Solar Power Bank That Works

 When you’re not out on an adventure, where you store your power bank matters.
 You might be tempted to leave it fully charged so it’s always ready, but that can actually stress the battery over time.
 Instead, the sweet spot for long-term storage is around a 50% charge.
 This keeps the battery cells in a stable, low-stress state, which helps preserve their capacity.
 Find a cool, dry place away from direct sunlight, like a drawer or a closet.
 This simple step prevents the battery from degrading, so you get more charging cycles out of it throughout its life.

-Protect It from Rain, Dust, and Drops
+Keeping It Safe from Water, Dust, and Drops

 Your solar power bank is designed for the outdoors, but it’s not indestructible.
 Most quality chargers have an IP rating, like IP65, which tells you how well it’s protected against solids and liquids.
 An IP65 rating means it can handle dust and splashes of water, but it’s not meant for a full dunk in the river.
 While KEUTEK gear is built tough, from our fast portable power banks to our cables, it’s always smart to be careful.
 Keep port covers closed when not in use and try to avoid dropping it on hard surfaces.
 A little caution goes a long way in preventing damage.